shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/01 DynamoDB Overview.md

 - RCU and WCU are evenly distributed over all the partitions

-We can controll the capacity of the table with two of the following ways,
+We can control the capacity of the table with two of the following ways,

 - Provisioned Mode
 - On Demand Mode